The next time you go clothes shopping, bring an extra 4.375 percent with you.

 “When there’s an additional cost on basic clothing items, you’re going to feel the pinch,” said Carl Hum, president and CEO of the Brooklyn Chamber of Commerce.
 “Shoppers will feel it and so will the store owner.
 It could stall the growth of retail operations opening in the borough.”

 The city hasn’t charged its 4.5-percent sales tax on clothing under $110 since September, 2005, meaning that shoppers don’t have to pay the usual 8.875-percent sales tax on top of the purchase price.
-A law now says that next April 1, the state will again stop taxing clothing — but only on shoes and garment that costs $55 or less.
+A law now says that next April 1, the state will again stop taxing clothing — but only on shoes and garments that costs $55 or less.

 Yet, Hum is still hoping the tax will one day go away completely.